 OC9.4.7.7.2 The Company will advise the relevant Network Operator of the requirement to switch its User System so as to segregate its Demand and to carry out such other actions as set out in the Local Joint Restoration Plan.
 The relevant Network Operator will then operate in accordance with the provisions of the Local Joint Restoration Plan.

-OC9.4.7.7.3 The Company, in coordination with Relevant Transmission Licensees, will ensure that switching carried out on the National Electricity Transmission System and other actions are as set out in the Local Joint Restoration Plan.
+OC9.4.7.7.3 The Company, in coordination with Relevant Transmission Licensees (as provided for in STCP 06-1), will ensure that switching carried out on the National Electricity Transmission System and other actions are as set out in the Local Joint Restoration Plan.

 OC9.4.7.7.4 Following notification from the Anchor Restoration Contractor that their Anchor Plant is ready to accept load and, where provided for in the Local Joint Restoration Plan, Top Up Restoration Contractors are in a position to subsequently synchronise to the Total System as soon as external site supplies are restored, The Company will instruct the Anchor Restoration Contractor (as provided for in OC9.4.5.2.2) to energise part of the Total System.
 The Anchor Restoration Contractor and the relevant Network Operator will then, in accordance with the requirements of the Local Joint Restoration Plan, establish communication and agree the output of the relevant Anchor Plant and the connection of Demand so as to establish a Power Island.
 As part of establishing a Power Island, The Company may instruct one or more Top Up Restoration Contractors to subsequently synchronise their Plant and Apparatus to the System to facilitate supplying more Demand in the Power Island in accordance with the requirements of the Local Joint Restoration Plan.
 During this period, Restoration Contractors will be required to regulate the output of their relevant Plant to the Demand prevailing in the Power Island in which it is situated, on the basis that it will (where practicable) seek to maintain the Target Frequency.
 The Restoration Contractor’s Plant and Apparatus will (where practical) also seek to follow the requirements relating to Reactive Power (which may include the requirement to maintain a target voltage) set out in the Local Joint Restoration Plan.

-OC9.4.7.7.5 Operation in accordance with the Local Joint Restoration Plan will be terminated by The Company or SPT and/or SHETL in Scotland (by notifying the Network Operator and relevant Restoration Contractors) immediately after successfully connecting the Power Island to another Power Island, or to the User System of another Network Operator, or to the synchronising of Gensets at other Power Stations (which are not owned and operated by Restoration Contractors) or HVDC Systems or DC Converter Stations.
+OC9.4.7.7.5 Operation in accordance with the Local Joint Restoration Plan will be terminated by The Company and/or the Relevant Transmission Licensee as agreed with The Company (by notifying the Network Operator and relevant Restoration Contractors) immediately after successfully connecting the Power Island to another Power Island, or to the User System of another Network Operator, or to the synchronising of Gensets at other Power Stations (which are not owned and operated by Restoration Contractors) or HVDC Systems or DC Converter Stations.
+Under any of the above scenarios, activation of Regional Restoration Plans will then commence as provided for in OC9.4.7.10.
 Operation in accordance with the Local Joint Restoration Plan will also terminate in the circumstances provided for in OC9.4.7.6.3(d) if an agreement is not reached or if The Company states that it does not wish the remainder of the Local Joint Restoration Plan to apply.
 Users will then comply with the Bid-Offer Acceptances or Emergency Instructions of The Company.

 OC9.4.7.8 Distribution Restoration Zone Operation